fastapi/fastapi/docs/tutorial/response-model.md

 !!! note
     Notice that `response_model` is a parameter of the "decorator" method (`get`, `post`, etc).
 Not of your path operation function, like all the parameters and body.

-It receives a standard Pydantic model and will:
+It receives the same type you would declare for a Pydantic model attribute, so, it can be a Pydantic model, but it can also be, e.g. a `list` of Pydantic models, like `List[Item]`.

+FastAPI will use this `response_model` to:

-* Convert the output data to the type declarations of the model
+* Convert the output data to its type declaration.
-* Validate the data
+* Validate the data.
-* Add a JSON Schema for the response, in the OpenAPI path operation
+* Add a JSON Schema for the response, in the OpenAPI path operation.
-* Will be used by the automatic documentation systems
+* Will be used by the automatic documentation systems.

 But most importantly: